FRIENDS OF NJSOC

 The new Friends group continued the original mission of supporting NJSOC, and took on projects focusing on restoration, preservation, and advocacy.
 Beginning as a small group consisting largely of former Camp Wapalanne campers and counselors, the Friends expanded their reach to include NJSOC supporters from a large cross-section of the School’s past and present programs in preparation for a three-day celebration of NJSOC’s 70thAnniversary in October 2019.

 Less than a year later, the closure of NJSOC was announced, with the Friends of NJSOC becoming the driving force in an effort to save the School.
-The Friends are currently in negotiations with the New Jersey Department of Environmental Protection, owners of NJSOC, to secure a Right of Access agreement that will make it possible to reopen the School.
-With COVID-19 restrictions still in place, the School is expected to open in Spring of 2021 on a small scale.
-A variety of single-day, socially distanced, outdoor programs are planned to welcome the public back to the School of Conservation and begin the process of rebuilding this valuable facility.
+After seven months of negotiation with the NJ Department of Environmental Protection, owners of NJSOC, the Friends secured a limited Right of Access agreement making it possible to reopen the School in May 2021.
+With COVID-19 restrictions still in place, the School opened on a small scale. offering a variety of single-day, socially distanced, outdoor programs led by volunteer experts.